amyrmahdy/imdb-directornames-finder/README.md

 # History

 Saeed (one of my friends) has a sheet for his favorite movies and series.
 The lack of director names of each movie and serie in that list bothered him.
-So i create a scraper for Saeid as a birthday gift (sorry for latency).
+So i create a scraper for Saeed as a birthday gift (sorry for latency).

 # Code